Sam-2019/location-based-registration/README.md

 # location-based-registration

-Geo-fence aplication to allow users log attendance using a GPS-enabled device when within a designated perimeter.
+Geo-fence apllication to allow users log attendance using a GPS-enabled device when within a designated perimeter.

 Created with CodeSandbox